taylorbrooks10/moralpain_dev/README.md

   - Fork this repo using the *Fork* button in the upper right corner.
   -   This will create a copy of this entire repository in *your* GitHub account.
 Visit your GitHub page to confirm that you now have a clone of this repository.
   -   Select the green Code button, then HTTPS, then copy the URL that is provided.
 This will be the GitHub URL of your newly forked copy of the respository.
-- Open our Lean Development Environment directly from your new GitHub repository
+- Open our Development Environment directly from your new GitHub repository
   - Launch a *new* VSCode window.
   - Use CTRL/CMD-SHIFT-P to bring up the VSCode command palatte.
   - Search for and select *Clone Repository in Container Volume*
   - Paste the URL of your new repository as the argument.
   - If it asks, select *unique repository*.
 - Wait for your development environment to completely "boot up" before taking any further actions.
-- Check to see that everything is working
+- Set your git user.name and user.email values in your VM using a terminal
-  - Open the test.lean file (src/test/test_lean_mathlib.lean)
+  - git config --global user.name "Your Name"
-  -Check that the conditions described therein are satisfied.
+  - git config --global user.email "your@email.addr"

 ## How It Works
-We deliver a Lean development environment via VSCode and its *Remote-Containers* capabilities.
+We deliver a development environment via VSCode and its *Remote-Containers* capabilities.
 In a nutshell, when you ask VSCode to clone our repository, it will actually fork it and then clone your fork into the container that it launches to provide the programming platform you will then use to develop your solutions.
 It is very important to commit changes you make to your container-local repository, but then also to push them to your GitHub repo to back them up and because that should be the main respository for your project.
 You can log into it by simply opening a Terminal in VSCode.
 The clone of your repo is in the /workspaces folder within the container file system (or storage *volume*, as it's called).

 ## Risk Alert and Avoidance

 It is important to understand that commits made to git are stored in the Docker container serving up the develop environment.  if you delete the container or its storage volume (which you could do through Docker Desktop), this will erase the work stored in the container.
 To make your container-local changes persistent, stage/add and then commit your local changes to the local repo, then push your container-repo-local changes to your repository on GitHub.

 ## Help Make It Even Better

 Let us know what you think.
 Better yet, make it better and send us a PR.
 You'll be completely set up to do that by the results of this procedure.

 ## Legal and contact

-Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
+Copyright: © 2021 By Kevin Sullivan.
 Supervising Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
-Acknowledgements: Thank you to multiple students for read, test, and fixing.
+Acknowledgements: Thank you to multiple students for reading, testing, fixing.